browserengineering/book/book/visual-effects.md

 [^alpha-vs-opacity]: The difference between opacity and alpha is often confusing.
-To remember the difference, think of opacity as a visual effect
-<span style="font-style: normal">applied to</span> content, but alpha as a
-<span style="font-style: normal">part of</span> content.
-In fact, whether there
-is an alpha channel in a color representation at all is often an implementation choice---sometimes graphics libraries instead multiply the other color channels by the alpha amount, which is called a <span style="font-style: normal">premultiplied</span> representation of the color.
+To remember the difference, think of opacity as a visual effect *applied to* content, but alpha as a *part of* content.
+In fact, whether there is an alpha channel in a color representation at all is often an implementation choice---sometimes graphics libraries instead multiply the other color channels by the alpha amount, which is called a *premultiplied* representation of the color.

 ``` {.python.example}
 # Returns |color| with opacity applied. |color| is a skia.Color4f.